mattb19/Fit-Fam/tests/(BB) Profile View.md

 # Test 1: ProFile View (Issue #31)
-- Select the Profile page at the top of the bar from home
+- Select the Profile page at the top of the bar from any page when logged in
 - User is redirected to their profile page
 - # Pass: The user can see their profile
 - # Fail: The page doesn't load the correct profile or doesn't display all of the users' information